BRITE-REU/programming-workshops/source/workshops/01_linux_bash/nav_files.rst

 .. image:: images/man_ls-la.png

 Well, ``.`` refers to your current directory and ``..`` refers to the one outside of your current directory.
-If you decide you want to go back, you can type ``cd ..``.
+If you decide you want to go back up the filesystem, you can type ``cd ..``.

 .. image:: images/cd_up.png

 Navigation *Runtime ~ 10 min*
   The cd command is such a simple function that it doesn't even have a man page.
-It is not the only function that is used in navigating your filesystem.
+It is not the only function that is used in navigating your filesystem, though.
 The ``pwd`` command outputs your current position:

 .. image:: images/pwd.png